 - Type 2: Steps 1 & 4

-- Comments: Add comments for readability.
+- Comments: Include comments for ease of reading.

 #3) Verification and Validation